markusadloff/Publication_resources/GMD_adloffetal.2020/readme.txt

 Add the provided user-configuration files to $HOME/cgenie.muffin/genie-userconfigs Add the provided forcing folder worbe2.FpCO2_Fp13CO2.detplusopalSED_year2 to $HOME/cgenie.muffin/genie-forcings

+### addition of an updated reef mask for the present-day ########

+An updated reef mask for the present-day ocean is provided, based on ETOPO5 bathymetry dataset.
+A detailed description and test configurations are described in GRID.txt.

+To run the spin-ups and simulations presented in Adloff et al. 2020, add the provided reef mask worbe2.190813.reefmask.36x36, worbe2.190813.depth.36x36 and worbe2.190813.sedcoremask.36x36 to $HOME/cgenie.muffin/genie-sedgem/data/input/

 ### model experiments -- spinups ################################

 All experiments are run from: